Tech privacy firm warns contact tracing app violates policy

 SIOUX FALLS, S.D.
-(AP) — A contact tracing app pushed by the governors of North Dakota and South Dakota as a tool to trace exposure to the coronavirus violated its own privacy policy by sharing location and user identification information with third party companies, according to a report from a tech privacy firm.
+(AP) — A contact tracing app pushed by the governors of North Dakota and South Dakota as a tool to trace exposure to the coronavirus violated its own privacy policy by sharing location and user identification information with third-party businesses, according to a report from a tech privacy company.

 The Care19 app shared location data with Foursquare, an advertising company that markets to people based on their location.